-- Several significant bottlenecks on I-10: eastbound and westbound merge/diverge with I-215, eastbound merge with SR-210, eastbound upgrade in Yucaipa, and I-10/SR-60 junction. - Significant and growing congestion in both directions at the I-215/SR-60 junction in Riverside and I-10/SR-60 junction in Beaumont due to population and housing increases. - Multiple congested interchanges: I-10/SR-79 interchange in Beaumont and interchanges on I-10 at Mountain View Avenue, California Street, Alabama Street, and University Avenue. - Ongoing congestion on SR-210 westbound north of I-10 and eastbound at Highland Avenue. - Nationally significant freight corridor and large concentration of warehousing and logistics centers. - Metrolink San Bernardino line and Riverside line are well-used, but capacity limitations limit substantial additional growth. - Cities with Metrolink stations would like to take advantage of those locations for transit-oriented development (TOD), but parcel assembly/development costs are high and train frequencies are not always conducive to the mid-day and bi-directional mobility needed to support TOD type uses.
+- Several significant bottlenecks on I-10: eastbound and westbound merge/diverge with I-215, eastbound merge with SR-210, eastbound upgrade in Yucaipa, and I-10/SR-60 junction. - Significant and growing congestion in both directions at the I-215/SR-60 junction in Riverside and I-10/SR-60 junction in Beaumont due to population and housing increases. - Multiple congested interchanges within this corridor due to oudated interchange configuration and expontionaly population growth. - Ongoing congestion on SR-210 westbound north of I-10 and eastbound at Highland Avenue. - Nationally significant freight corridor and large concentration of warehousing and logistics centers. - Metrolink San Bernardino line and Riverside line are well-used, but capacity limitations limit substantial additional growth. - Cities with Metrolink stations would like to take advantage of those locations for transit-oriented development (TOD), but parcel assembly/development costs are high and train frequencies are not always conducive to the mid-day and bi-directional mobility needed to support TOD type uses. - There is a certain section of the I-10 between the City of Banning and Cabazon where there is no viable east/west route.
+Due to the lack of an an alternative route, when this stretch of the freeway closes due to accidents or public safety incidents, it causes multi-hour freeway shutdowns. - This portion of the I-10 plays a critical role in southern California's goods movement network as it connects the San Pedro Bay Ports to the markets of inland desert communities and to state of Arizona.